Dates for your Diary

 Coffee & Chat at Immanuel

 The church is open to the community on the third Friday of each month.
 This is an opportunity to meet friends, old and new.
 Refreshments will be available and there may be a quiz or craft activity too.
 Everyone is welcome.
-Please note that there is no Coffee and Cake in April.
-The next Coffee and Chat is Friday 16th May 2:00pm.
+The next Coffee and Chat is Friday 20th June 2:00pm.

 Crafternoon